Quickstart

 \[\pi(x_1, x_2) = e^{-x_1^2 / 2} e^{-5 (x_2 - x_1^2)^2 / 2}.\]

-Pathfinder can also take any object that implements the LogDensityProblems interface.
+Pathfinder can also take any object that implements the LogDensityProblems interface interface.
 This can also be used to manually define the gradient of the log-density function.

 First we define the log density problem: